 Adding to that, registering an LLC for your home will drive up your insurance cost as well.
 This is because by residing in the property, you effectively become a ‘tenant’ of the LLC which requires additional insurance to be taken out, or should an unexpected injury take place there, your property could be at risk.

 The tax issues you will face living in an LLC-owned home are even further-reaching.
 With your primary residence placed under an LLC, you lose your capital gains deduction due to how the property ownership changes under the IRS.

-Perhaps the most serious disadvantage is related to any loans you may have taken on the property.
+Perhaps the most serious disadvantage when putting personal residence in LLC is related to any loans you may have taken on the property.
 Once you register as an LLC and the property ownership is transferred to it, you could trigger the “due on sale” clause found in loan documents that will cause the entire balance of the loan you took out to be payable immediately.
 Very few investors and property owners have the funds available to settle a balance this substantial in one go, and this is a real risk if you decide to put your home under this legal structure.

 It’s also important to note that with your home and your business assets lumped together under the LLC umbrella, there is no barrier of asset protection between them.
 Any legal trouble you run into as an LLC would directly affect your home, which is a huge risk to take simply to save on taxes.

 If the LLC is registered with multiple members including yourself, such as if your spouse took part in it, and you are not paying rent for your residence, it could constitute self-dealing and be a breach of fiduciary duty.
 This leads to the type of legal liability that you can ill-afford.